ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode35](images/xchaincode35.png)

-# Section 6: Go through existing papercontract function in debugger
+# Section 6: Go through existing papercontract function in debugger (**These instructions have been modified for IBM Blockchain Platform Extension v1.0.3**)

 It may seem like a lot of steps to setup the smart contract debugging environment in VSCode, but it is worth spending time up front to configure a debugging session.
 You will be a more effective smart contract developer with this tool in your toolkit.